 It is common knowledge that tree rings can reveal the age of a tree.
 However, it is not known well that they also provide information on climate changes, and even when volcanoes have erupted!

 11. The biggest ‘thing’ on Earth is a tree.

 The largest organism on Earth is a tree named Pando, which spans a great 5 miles across a forest!

 12. There’s such a thing as forest bathing.

 Shinrin-yoku, also known as forest bathing, originated in Japan and has been growing in popularity around the planet.
 It is believed that enjoying the calming atmosphere of the forest has benefits for your mental wellbeing.

 How many of the facts listed above were you familiar with already?
 Enough to be called a ‘Nemophilist’?
 Nemophilist is the name given to people who love woodland and trees.
 Well, if you couldn’t call yourself one before, you can now!

-Do you know any fun and interesting facts about trees?
-Share them here in the comments section below!
+Do you know any fun facts about trees?
+Share them in the comments below!